 Synonyms are a powerful tool when you want to tweak the relevance of your search.

-They tell our engine to treat different words as equal so that it’s easier for your users to find what they’re looking for.
+They tell Algolia to treat different words as equal so that it’s easier for your users to find what they’re looking for.

 For example, if your records contain the keyword “pants”, but your users search for “trousers”, adding the synonym